okelloEnos/okelloEnos/README.md

 ### Hi there 👋 it's Okello

-Currently working on building my self as a Mobile Application Developer.
+Currently working as a Mobile Application Developer.

-- 🤔 I'm an IT undergrad student at Masinde Muliro University of Science and Technology.
+- 🌱 I’m a Self Taught Mobile Developer.
-- 🌱 I’m currently learning Kotlin in GADS program and Flutter at Person level(Self teaching).
+- 🤔 I have Developed Native Apps [Kotlin and Java] and Cross Platform Apps [Flutter].
 -  🔭 I’m currently working Professionaly Using Flutter for Cross Platform Apps.
 - ⚡ Based in Kakamega, Kenya.